Need a cosigner for your student loan? Here are tips to prepare, build trust, and have an honest, productive conversation with a potential cosigner.

 Be prepared before you ask.

-Understand the basics of your loan: who the lender is, how much you need, what the loan covers, and what the repayment terms look like.
+Understand the basics of your loan: how much you need, what the loan covers, and what the repayment terms look like.
 The more informed you are, the more comfortable your cosigner will feel.
+Utilize cosigner FAQ resources (opens in new window) to be ready for the conversation.

 Explain why you need a cosigner.